-- 1 Double-click the Safely Remove Hardware icon in the taskbar.
-The Safely Remove Hardware dialog box appears. - 2 Select the hardware device you want to unplug. - 3 Click Stop. - 4 In the Stop a Hardware device dialog box, select the device that can be safely removed from the system. - 5 Click OK.

-You get a message saying that it is safe to remove the device.

-- 6 Click Close. - 7 Press the PC Card release button so that it pops out. - 8 Push the PC Card release button to eject the card. - 9 Gently grasp the card and pull it out. - Always remove the Memory StickTM gently, or it may pop out unexpectedly.
+- 1 Double-click the Unplug or Eject Hardware icon in the taskbar.
+The Unplug or Eject hardware dialog box appears. - 2 Select the hardware you want to unplug. - 3 Click Stop. - In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system. - 5 Click OK.
+A message appears explaining that it is safe to remove the device. - 6 Click OK. - 7 Click Close. - 8 Press the PC Card release button so that it pops out. - 9 Push the PC Card release button to eject the card. - 10 Gently grasp the card and pull it out. - Always remove the Memory StickTM gently, or it may pop out unexpectedly.

-It is recommended that you remove the Memory StickTM before shutting down the computer.
+It is recommended to remove the Memory StickTM before shutting down the computer.